Parents and tax

 Adoption Expense Tax Credit

 You can claim an amount for adoption expenses related to adopting a child under the age of 18.
-The maximum claim for each child is $11,669 in 2013, for tax savings of $1,750.
+The maximum claim for each child is $15,000 in 2014, for tax savings of $2,250.
+The amount will be indexed to inflation after 2014.

 For adoptions that are finalized in 2013 or later, the adoption tax credit has been enhanced to help offset costs incurred before parents are matched with a child.